DarkWiiPlayer/restia/readme.md

 require('restia.controller').xpcall(function(req)
 	return ngx.say(views.hello{ name = "World" })
 end, require 'error')
+-- error.lua is generated in lib/ with the default project.
 ```

 This controller simply renders a template called `hello` with an additional